T-Visor/captcha-tensorflow/README.md

                         Name of the destination file name for storing training history information.
 ```

-## Model Inference
+## Model Evaluation
-Examples of Jupyter notebook files with model inference can be found in the **notebooks** subdirectory.
+Examples of Jupyter notebook files with model evaluation can be found in the **notebooks** subdirectory.

 The notebook files contain 'evaluation' in their file names.